antieau/antieau.github.io/_posts/2026-09-15-fast-math-slow-math.md

 To resolve a central tension in the practice of mathematics by academics, I suggest the parallel with fast food and its attendant slow food movement.

-*This essay was written by Benjamin Antieau and lightly edited with LLM assistance.*

 ## Three hearts